February 19, 2026 (1mo ago)

 | Permissions-Policy | Restrictive defaults |

-Environment variables in Temps are encrypted with AES-256-GCM.
-Combined with Tailscale's encrypted transport, your secrets are encrypted at rest and in transit on a network nobody else can reach.
+Environment variables should be encrypted with AES-256-GCM at rest.
+Combined with Tailscale's encrypted transport, your secrets are protected both at rest and in transit — on a network nobody else can reach.

 | Component | Cost |